adap/flower/doc/source/explanation-differential-privacy.rst

 Differential Privacy in Machine Learning
 ----------------------------------------
 DP can be utilized in machine learning to preserve the privacy of the training data.
-Differentially private machine learning algorithms are designed in a way to prevent the algorithm to learn any specific information about any individual data points and subsecuntly prevents the model from revealing sensitive information.
+Differentially private machine learning algorithms are designed in a way to prevent the algorithm to learn any specific information about any individual data points and subsequently prevent the model from revealing sensitive information.
 Depending on the stage at which noise is introduced, various methods exist for applying DP to machine learning algorithms.
 One approach involves adding noise to the training data (either to the features or labels), while another method entails injecting noise into the gradients of the loss function during model training.
 Additionally, such noise can be incorporated into the model's output.